pudly/schmopera-hugo/content/articles/plcido-domingo-verdi-baritones-and-the-ripple-effect.md

 ---
-title: Plácido Domingo, Verdi baritones, and the ripple effect
+title: "Plácido Domingo, Verdi baritones, and the ripple effect"
 ---

 The other day, a friend and colleague posted a curious paragraph on Facebook: